fsmosca/musketeer-chess/README.md

 ### 3. Losing the right to gate
 There are situations where a player cannot gate its musketeer piece.

 #### a.
-The piece in front of it, is captured.
+The gate helper is captured

 ##### Image 9: Black to play

 ![bishop captures knight](https://i.imgur.com/FraBYTh.png)

-From image 9, black can capture the knight by f5b1 or Bxb1, as a result white could no longer gate its cannon.
+From image 9, black can capture the knight (gate helper) by f5b1 or Bxb1, as a result white could no longer gate its cannon.
 See image 10.

-##### Image 10: White loses the right to gate its cannon.
+##### Image 10: Position after black's Bxb1

 ![cannon cannot enter the playing area](https://i.imgur.com/1JHmPFQ.png)

-That cannon marked X cannot enter the [playing area](#image-1-initial-board-layout) for the rest of the game.
+That cannon marked X cannot enter the [playing area](#image-1-initial-board-layout) for the rest of the game, because its gate helper is captured.

 #### b.
-The king is in check
+The king is in check and is forced to move without capturing the attacker
-If a musketeer piece is dropped at column e or king file and if the king is in check and this king cannot capture its attacker, and is forced to make a move, see image 11, the player could no longer gate the musketeer piece for the rest of the game.
+If a musketeer piece is dropped at column e or king file, king becomes the gate helper.
+If this king is in check and cannot capture its attacker, and is forced to make a move, see image below, the player could no longer gate the musketeer piece for the rest of the game.

 ##### Image 11: White king is in check, attacker is far from king

 ![King in check](https://i.imgur.com/GNlDc2C.png)

-White to play and its king is under check or attack, the king cannot capture the queen at H4, its only move is e1d2 or Kd2.
-See image 12.
+The king cannot capture the queen attacker at square H4, its only move is `e1d2` or `Kd2`.
+See image below.

-##### Image 12: King loses the right to gate its leopard
+##### Image 12: Position after `Kd2`, Leopard cannot gate

 ![leopard loses the right to gate](https://i.imgur.com/miyJgHh.png)